 Though not exactly dispensing its creations on the street, Knuckles is located on a corner at the intersection of Jarry East and Henri-Julien, in a space once occupied by what, in Shefler’s words, was a “completely destroyed” dépanneur.
 “The ceilings, floors, plumbing, everything had to be redone.
 I don’t think most people would have signed the lease for a place in that condition, but it felt right to me,” he says.

-The space has been entirely revamped to accommodate a kitchen right at the entrance, so that passersby can watch as bits of dough metamorphose into pillows of molten cheese, and a big table that seats 16.
+The space has been entirely revamped to accommodate a kitchen right at the entrance so passersby can watch as bits of dough metamorphose into pillows of molten cheese, and a big table that seats 16.
 “When this social distancing stuff is over, we’d really like to have everyone eating together.
-There are no private tables for two, here,” he says.
+There are no private tables for two here,” he says.

-Across the street from Knuckles, on what is becoming an increasingly popular strip for new restaurants, is Mediterranean apperitivo bar Etna.
-A couple steps west is pizzeria Vesta.
+Across the street from Knuckles, on what is becoming an increasingly popular strip for new restaurants, is Mediterranean aperitivo bar Etna.
+A couple of steps west is pizzeria Vesta.
 Hybrid restaurant-café-wine bar-grocery counter Lundis au Soleil isn’t far off either.
 “I’ve become friends with the people at Etna.
-When we spoke about me potentially taking the spot across the street, they said, ‘The more the merrier.’
+When we spoke about me potentially taking the spot across the street, they said, ‘The more, the merrier.’
 That’s my thinking, too.
 We really want this street to turn into a hotspot,” Shefler says.

 But not everyone was as thrilled about Knuckles’ arrival.
 A few days after officially opening, the new restaurant posted a story to its Instagram account showing that its window had been vandalized with Bill 101 insignia, referencing the province’s French Language Charter, a 1977 law that mandated French be the official language of the province’s government and courts, that immigrants send their children to French schools, and, notably for this instance, that French lettering be featured more prominently than English on public signage.